claudielarouche/claudielarouche/_dev-projects/porfolio-website.md

 ## Demo

-You can visit [Claudie's Portfolio Website Example](https://claudielarouche.github.io/portfolio-test/){:target="_blank" rel="noopener noreferrer"} to see a demo of the type of website you get.
+You can visit [Claudie's Portfolio Website Example](https://claudielarouche.github.io/portfolio-test/){:target="_blank" rel="noopener noreferrer"} to see a demo of the type of website you get and what the content would look like.

+## How to set it up

+Are you convinced?
+Here are the 4 steps to follow in order to set it up.

+1. Create a Github account
+  - Navigate to [https://github.com/](https://github.com/){:target="_blank" rel="noopener noreferrer"}.
+  - Click Sign up.
+  - Follow the prompts to create your personal account.

+2. Purchase your Portfolio Website (keep scrolling).
+Please include your Github username during the checkout process (but no worries if you forget, I'll get in touch)

+3. Next, I'll set up your portfolio website and give you all the access you need.
+You can use a Github URL which costs nothing, or you can use a custom URL which would cost you about $20 a year.

+4. Create the content for your website by creating pages in Markdown and by adding pre-programmed components.

 ## Cost